kenjennings/Atari-Pet-Frogger/README_Porting.md

   - color modes range from very low resolution at 40 pixels across the screen, to "medium resolution" at 160 pixels across the screen.
   - "high resolution" mode is 320 pixels across the screen allowing monochrome graphics (2 shades of the same color)

 - Mixing graphics modes on the screen.
-The display is generated by the Graphics chip executing a "Display List" of instructions which specifies what kind of text or graphics to display for each horizontal line on the screen.
+The display is generated by the ANTIC graphics chip executing a "Display List" of instructions which specifies what kind of text or graphics to display for each horizontal line on the screen.
 No CPU intervention is required for mixing graphics and text modes on the screen.

  - Display List Interrupt.
 The Display List instructions can trigger a machine language routine when the display reaches that line of the display.
 Typical use is to change the value of color registers allowing more colors on screen, and changing the Player/Missile graphics to new positions.